Top eight, double chance, who misses? We predict the ladder

 18. West Coast

-*Our nine reporters completed our ladder predictor and picked their expected top eight.
+* Our eight reporters completed our ladder predictor and picked their expected top eight.
 Their responses were then tallied and averaged out to get a combined predicted ladder